Fundamentals of Accounting

 A journal entry is the basis of all accounts for any business entity.
 It consists of a debit and a credit for each transaction.
 And the total of all debits should always equal the sum of all credits.
 If there is a difference between the two, that means journal entries will not balance.
 It will result in a discrepancy in the accounts.

-Subsequently, all journal entries get their way to respective ledger accounts.
-Every ledger will usually have an opening balance unless the first time created.
+Subsequently, all journal entries get their way to their respective ledger accounts.
+Every ledger will usually have an opening balance unless it is the first time created one.
 Previous year balances are taken here.
 At the end of the accounting period, each ledger account will have a closing balance, considering the transactions in the current accounting period.
 Making financial statements of an entity is the next step.
 Therefore, proper ledgers are very important to anybody.

 Double Entry System

-As per GAAP, accounting entries have to be done by using the Double entry system.
+As per GAAP, accounting entries have to be done using the double-entry bookkeeping system.
 Thereby each transaction will have: